-This year has also seen the humbling of the State.
-The credibility of the Government to face crises has eroded recently.
-According to a survey only 20% believe the Government has the ability to face various crises while 79% believe it does not.
+The credibility of the Government to address crises has further eroded.
+According to a survey only 20% believe the Government has the ability to address various crises while 79% believe it does not.
 The incumbent political leadership has an overwhelming negative rating.
 President Asif Ali Zardari leads with a net rating of -59% followed by Prime Minister with a rating of -41%.
-MQM Chief Altaf Hussain has a rating of -47%, ANP Chief Asfandyar Wali Khan - 42%, Maulana Fazl-ur-Rehman -33% and Chaudhry Shujat Hussain at -43%.
+MQM Chief Altaf Hussain has a rating of -47%, ANP Chief Asfandyar Wali Khan -42%, Maulana Fazl-ur-Rehman -33% and Chaudhry Shujaat Hussain at -43%.